neos/neos-ui/README.md

       package: 'PackageFactory.Guevara'
 ```

-You may additionally need to execute `rm -rf Data/Temporary/* && ./flow flow:cache:flush` to flush all caches since the default FrontendLogin package may still be your caches somewhere.
+You may additionally need to execute `rm -rf Data/Temporary/*` to flush all caches since the default FrontendLogin package may still be your caches somewhere.
 Change into the directory of the Guevara package and execute the following to install all frontend dependencies and build the bundles.
 ```
 bash Build/init.sh
 ```